Jean-Baptiste-Lasselle/git-config-switcher/README.md

-# git-config-switcher
+# git config switcher

-How do  I manage having many gpp signatures / git identies ?
+How do  I manage having many Identities across git service providers ?

+Using :

+* SSH Keys,
+* GPG Keys
+* keybase.io service, and its proof of identity feature
+* github.com and gitlab.com, and their :
+  * email verification features
+  * SSH Keys features
+  * GPGP Keys features

+> Done on a Debain Linux workstation

 ### cheatsheet